Frederick888/git-credential-keepassxc/README.md

 0. Open the entry you'd like to hide
 0. Go to Advanced
 0. Add an additional attribute `KPH: git` (the space after colon is necessary) of which the value is `false`

+This also prevents these entries from being overwritten by `git-credential-keepassxc`, especially if you are pulling/pushing from/to a Git repository in which case Git sometimes tries to update passwords.

 ## Scripting